KickingAnimal/IOT-DC-LTE_project/README.md

 3. **Access the Webserver:**
    - Open a web browser and go to `http://your.server.ip:4000` for HTTP (depending on your server settings)
    ![Homepage of the server](Media/webpage.png)
+   - this is how the website should look like when first opening it.
    ![Trap detail page](/Media/trap-webpage.png)
+   - this is how the website looks like when logged in and viewing a trap that is connected and actively powered on.

 ### Additional Information